Degree Requirements – Transfer Credits (How To)

 - Transfer credit must be graduate level coursework on a graduate level transcript.

-- You may not tranfer research credits, unless you are a PhD transferring a master’s thesis degree from another university.
+- You may not transfer research credits, unless you are a PhD transferring a master’s thesis degree from another university.

-- Send your official transcripts to the Office of Graduate Studies.
+- Send your official transcripts to Colorado School of Mines.

 - Complete the Degree Audit form and list all transfer credits in the appropriate section (see below).

-- Submit the Degree Audit form to the Office of Graduate Studies
+- Submit the Degree Audit form to the Registrar’s Office.

 Degree Audit form sections for transfer credits:

-- Transfer credit from another university (any university other than CSM) must be listed in the transfer section, unless you are using credits towards a minor.
+- Transfer credit from another university (any university other than Mines) must be listed in the transfer section, unless you are using credits towards a minor.

-- Transfer credits from a CSM undergraduate transcript must be listed in Section A. Credits transferred from a CSM undergraduate transcript may not have been used towards a CSM bachelor’s degree, unless the student is a BS-MS combined student and is a graduate degree that allows students to double count credits.
+- Transfer credits from a Mines undergraduate transcript must be listed in Section A. Credits transferred from a Mines undergraduate transcript may not have been used towards a Mines bachelor’s degree, unless the student is a BS-MS combined student and is a graduate degree that allows students to double count credits.